ostojics/nest-wise/docs/MayaVault_ Technical Data Model Document.md

 ## **4\.
 Relationships Overview**

 - **One-to-Many:**
-  - users to user_households (one user can be in many household relationships)
-  - households to user_households (one household can have many user relationships)
+  - households to users (one household can have many users)
-  - households to accounts (one household has many accounts)
+  - users to accounts (one user can own many accounts)
   - households to categories (one household has many categories)
   - households to transactions (one household has many transactions)
   - households to tags (one household has many tags)